cleivePaqui/spc-to-secret/README.md

 # spc-to-secret
-Read a SecretProviderClass and create a correspondent Secret file using values from AWS Secret Service
+Read a SecretProviderClass and create a corresponding Secret file using values from AWS Secrets Manager.

 ### Usage
 You need to be authenticated with AWS CLI to use this tool.